Community Services – Emergency Preparedness

 • Long-term care facilities

-PHPR staff also work with regional and state preparedness partners, including the Department of Health and Mental Hygiene, Office of Preparedness and Response, and the Maryland Emergency Management Agency (MEMA).
+PHPR staff also work with regional and state preparedness partners, including the Maryland Department of Health, Office of Preparedness and Response, and the Maryland Emergency Management Agency (MEMA).

 To learn more about the Public Health Preparedness and Response Program (PHPR), call 410-876-4862 and ask to speak with program staff.